christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 The data of Olist is divided in multiple datasets for better understanding and organization.
 When working with transactional data, Entity-relationship diagrams (ERD) are used for describing and defining the data models (see example below).
 It illustrates the logical structure of the databases.

-Types of database relationships (1-to-1, 1-to-many,many-to-many) ...

 <!-- Image with source -->
 {{< source_figure src="/img/courses/dat_sci/02/transactional_data.png" caption="Example of an entity-relationship model" ref-link="https://support.bizzdesign.com/download/attachments/39814141/worddav928fdea0a6b423e337e8814628445af4.png" ref-title="bizzdesign" >}}

 Please refer to the following data schema when working with the Olist data.
 It shows with which key column we can combine the single databases.
-Example: To see which items are included in an order, you have to combine the `orders` database with the `order_items` via the column `order_id`.
+Example: To see which items are included in an order, you have to combine `orders` with `order_items` via the column `order_id`.

 <!-- Image with source -->
 {{< source_figure src="/img/courses/dat_sci/02/olist_structure_01.png" caption="Data scheme of Olist" ref-link="https://www.kaggle.com/olistbr/brazilian-ecommerce" ref-title="kaggle" >}}